-Former NASA Engineer Builds a Ninja Warrior Obstacle Course to Stop Nut-Stealing Backyard Squirrels
+Presenting: NASA Engineer vs. Nut-Stealing Backyard Squirrels

 Rober was initially worried that his obstacle course design was too devious, and that the squirrels wouldn’t have much success with reaching the ultimate goal: a giant cache of walnuts.
 But after just a few days of squirrel watching, it was clear that even an ex-NASA engineer was no match for them.

-There were a few practical takeaways from the elaborate experiment for those struggling with birdfeed-stealing squirrels.
+There are a few practical takeaways from the elaborate experiment for those struggling with birdfeed-stealing squirrels.
 Rober briefly touched on it in the video, but he found that what “worked well was making the pole too slippery to climb up.
 That’s how I kept them from climbing up every other pole on the course except the starting one.”

 If you can live with a daily routine of greasing up a pole, there’s a chance you can win the squirrel war.
-But perhaps the biggest takeaway from this experiment is the same conclusion that the WOPR supercomputer in the film WarGames came to in regards to thermonuclear war: when it comes to battling squirrels, the only way to win is not to play.
+But perhaps the biggest takeaway from this experiment is the same conclusion that the WOPR supercomputer in the film WarGames came to in regards to thermonuclear war: When it comes to battling squirrels, the only way to win is not to play.